-Barclay Phillips .
+Barclay Phillips.
 Mr. Phillips has been a member of the Board since November 2019.
-Mr. Phillips is currently the Management Member of Domantle Consulting LLC, providing public and private life science companies with corporate strategy, business development, communications, and financial advisory services.
+Mr. Phillips is currently the Chief Operating Officer and Chief Financial Officer of Ribometrix, Inc., a discovery stage biotechnology company developing RNA-targeted small molecule therapeutics.
 From 2008 to May 2019, Mr. Phillips served as the Chief Financial Officer for three separate NASDAQ listed, development stage biotechnology companies; G1 Therapeutics, Inc. (GTHX), Novavax (NVAX) and Micromet (acquired by Amgen in 2012 for \$1.2B).
 In addition to carrying the CFO role, Mr. Phillips also held the title of SVP Corporate Development at G1 Therapeutics.
 During his tenure as CFO, Mr. Phillips was responsible for all finance and accounting functions, financing strategy (successfully raising over \$1.4B), Wall Street and investor relations, public relations and corporate strategy and corporate development.
 Prior to his CFO experience, Mr. Phillips had extensive experience in life science venture investing and public market investing, serving for 9 years as the Managing Director of Vector Fund Management, a late-stage life sciences venture capital fund with over \$250 million in committed capital and approximately 30 venture investments in biotechnology, medical technology and healthcare services companies.
 In addition, Mr. Phillips was Biotechnology Analyst and Director of Venture Investments for INVESCO Funds group, a no-load mutual fund family with a healthcare sector fund franchise totaling over \$3.5 billion in assets under management.
 Mr. Phillips has served on the boards of several public and private companies, including roles as Audit Chair and Chair of the Nominating and Corporate Governance committees.
 He received a Bachelor of Arts degree in economics from the University of Colorado at Boulder.
-We believe that Mr. Phillips' significant expertise in the areas of financing strategy, capital markets, and business development for multiple, Nasdaq-listed life science companies qualify him to serve
+We believe that Mr. Phillips' significant expertise in the areas of financing strategy, capital markets, and business development for multiple, Nasdaq-listed life science companies qualify him to serve as a member of our board.